 The NASUWT Political Fund is important to the work of the NASUWT.

 As a trade union, we are required by law to have a Political Fund in order to be able to campaign, within the law, on issues that affect the pay and conditions of service of teachers.

 The NASUWT Political Fund is not used to pay an affiliation fee or to donate financially to any political party.
 The NASUWT is an independent trade union and is not party-political.

 The NASUWT Political Fund enables the Union to:

-Without a political fund, there’s a lot the Union could not do to represent the views of members to Government, other politicians and to the general public.
+Without a Political Fund, there is a lot the Union could not do to represent the views of members to Government, other politicians and the general public.

 Why should new members “opt in” to the NASUWT Political Fund?